In this video I walk you through creating a folder system on your Mac for genealogy files about places, such as city directories.

 After following along you’ll be prepared to organize the files you have.
 Don’t worry about doing it all at once if you have a large collection of files about places.
 Just do a little bit at a time and eventually it’ll be done.
 The hardest part is getting started.

-- Genealogy File and Folder Organization System for Mac, Part 6
+Next article in the series: Genealogy File and Folder Organization System for Mac, Part 3, People.

 I’m researching family from areas that were part of Hungary before WWI and are now in Slovakia, Romania, and Ukraine.
 In some cases, there were even more changes (e.g. Hungary, Czechoslovakia, Ukraine).
 Any suggestions about how to label folders in such situations?